From hand drafting to CAD

 Why this emphasis on line weights?

-Most drafting tutors insist that you use these special pens and construct your drawings with varying line weights because your drawings will have ‘depth’; drawings will have good definition and can be easily read and interpreted.
+Most drafting tutors insist that you use these special pens and construct your drawings with varying line weights because your drawings will have ‘depth’; drawings will have good definitions and can be easily read and interpreted.

 Experienced drafters often lay a drawing out with a fine pen and then ‘go over’ different parts with a thicker pen for emphasis.
 This is good practice and can be mimicked in the CAD environment.